|

 effective antihistamine; clearing stuffy sinuses and

-helping dispel mucous.
+its aromatic oils.
 If the congestion is all packed up

 you feel enveloped by a hazy dullness, chew on some root